Grandmaster Hwang In Shik

 Hwang In Shik was born in the city of Sunch'ŏn, located just north of the North Korean capital, Pyonyang.

-At 18 years old, two years after he received his black belt, Hwang In Shik began to question the techniques and concepts in martial arts and Hapkido, wondering if they were actually effective in a real situation.
+At 18 years old, two years after he received his black belt, Hwang In Shik began to thoroughly research the techniques and concepts of Hapkido, in order to evaluate their effectiveness in real situations.
 He began to explore the field of Oriental medicine and concepts in ancient martial arts to achieve a more comprehensive understanding.

 Hwang In Shik now serves as Supervisor of Research, mediating disagreements over techniques between senior level students for the first Hapkido association formed in Korea.
 He is a 10th dan black belt in Hapkido.